BraindeadCrew/hosta/README.md

 Prerequisite
 ------------
-A couchdb server should listen on localhost:5984
+A mongodb server is required.
+Read the configuration section for more details.

 Install
 -------